How To Remove Mold From Basement Walls – A Step-By-Step Guide

 Cladosporium occurs in areas with high condensation levels.
 It also thrives in cold environments as it doesn’t need warm, humid conditions to grow.
 You can find it in shower curtains, window sills, window air conditioning units, and the ceilings of bathrooms.

 Popularly known as the “black mold,” Stachybotrys is a mycotoxin and is harmful to humans.
 It is blackish and has a distinctive musty odor.
-It is found in areas that are wet most of the time, have low light, and a high amount of moisture.
+It is found in areas that are often wet, have low light, and a high amount of moisture.

 If you aren’t sure of the type of mold growing in your basement or home, it is wise to seek out a local expert to identify the particular mold spreading through your home.